-If you are looking to withdraw from Spring 2020 courses, please complete the withdrawal inquiry form.
+If you are looking to withdraw from full-term Fall 2020 courses, please complete the withdrawal inquiry form.
 You will receive contact from the Office of the Dean of Students with considerations for withdrawal, campus office contact information, and steps to withdraw.

 Dropping All Courses

 If you are dropping all of your courses during the current semester: